nyu-wireless/mmwRobotNav/README.md

 <p align="center">
   <img src="https://github.com/nyu-wireless/mmwRobotNav/blob/main/figs/example_lsaoa_better.png", width="400">

-  <em>Fig. 12:An example of two different robot walling paths are
+  <em>Fig. 12: An example of two different robot walling paths are
 generated in a test case.
 In (a), the robot uses the AoA when LOS or First-order NLOS and spends 150 steps to arrive the TX.
 In (b), the robot uses the AoA based on SNR and spends 358 steps to reach the